GiGurra/khook/README.md

 on-exit:
 1. revert service definition to backed up config
 2. shut down injector
-3. kill all forwarding rules
+3. kill all forwarding rules (prob happens automatically when we shut down khook, as it owns those processes)

 if crashed:
 * print command to explain how to do 1+2 of the above